hleong25/splatnom-v2-drupal/www/sites/all/modules/js/README.txt

 - Output -

-js.php outputs the return value of the callback function using drupal_to_js().
+js.php outputs the return value of the callback function using drupal_json_output().
-To use a custom output format, output the data on your own and exit() afterwards, or simply return nothing.
+To use a custom output format, specify the "delivery callback" option in your hook_js() implementation.
+See the API documentation for more details.

 - Fallback -